vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 4 - Access Control.md

-Topic: Users and controlling access to resources in general and files
+Topic: Users and controlling access to resources and files

     specifically